 Social Inhibition (Definition + Examples)

 We all know a “shy” kid.
 Maybe you had brothers, sisters, cousins, or neighbors who were always a little shy.
-Maybe your brother, sister, or friend is worried about how shy their kids are.
-Shyness has never been a big deal – some kids are shy and some kids aren’t.
+Maybe your brother, sister, or friend worries about how shy their kids are.
+Shyness has never been a big deal - some kids are shy, and some aren’t.
 But what if shyness was a sign that a child was going to develop social inhibition or other mental health conditions in the future?

 What Is Social Inhibition?